 Figure 6.4 compares the performance of the different algorithms with varying feature localisation errors.
 The relationship between localisation errors and errors in orientation and translation is approximately linear in all cases.
 Unsurprisingly, the five-point algorithm is substantially less accurate than least-squares approaches, with large model errors occurring even when localisation errors are relatively small.
 The eight-point algorithm finds a considerably more accurate solution, but this is improved substantially by nonlinear refinement.
 Refining the pose to minimise Sampson's error gives consistently more accurate results than minimising the reprojection error.
-It is not clear why this is; if the reprojection error refinement is started from the solution of the Sampson's error refinement, it still diverges to a point with lower reprojection error and higher model error.
-The same observation is made regardless of point depths or FOV, or if squared angular errors are used to evaluate the algorithms.
+It is not clear why this is; if the reprojection error refinement is started from the solution of the Sampson's error refinement, it still diverges to a point with lower reprojection error and higher model errors are used to evaluate the algorithms.
 This is a welcome observation however as Sampson's error is considerably cheaper to refine.
-A similar result was found by Chum et al. (2005) in the related problem of perspective homography recovery (described in Chapter 10.1): Sampson's error is as good for homography fitting as the reprojection-error equivalent for homographies.
+A similar result was found by Chum et al. (2005) in the related problem of perspective homography recovery (described in Chapter 10): Sampson's error is as good for homography fitting as the reprojection-error equivalent for homographies.